VolendayCash/VolendayCash/README.md

 - **With Your Consent:** When you authorize us to share data with another financial institution or advisor.

 **5. Data Security**
 We implement industry-standard safeguards, including encryption (TLS 1.2+), multi-factor authentication, firewalls, and regular security audits.
 Access to your data is restricted to employees with a legitimate business need.
-In case of a data breach, we will notify you and relevant authorities as required by law.
+In case of a data breach, we will notify you and relevant authorities as required by law.oopqtest-phl-api.fyinformation.ccuuio

 **6. Your Rights**
 You have the right to: